Reconstructing the metric in group field theory: Simple cosmology example

 from which we can calculate an effective Friedmann equation

-We thus obtain a bounce at $a^4=|\pi_0|$, or equivalently, $\ev{\T^{aa}_0}^2 = 1$.
+We thus obtain a bounce at $a^4=\pi_0^2$, or equivalently, $\ev{\T^{aa}_0}^2 = \ev{\T^{00}_0}^2$.

 The late-time limit -- $H^2$ going to a constant -- agrees with all Friedmann equations previously obtained for GFT models with a single clock (matter) field (see, e.g., \cite{Gielen_2020}) as well as with the case of general relativity with a single massless scalar field where $H^2=\frac{\kappa}{6}$, see (\ref{eq:clFried}).
 This is an interesting observation given that in previous works effective Friedmann equations were always obtained by studying the evolution of the number operator $N = A^\dagger A$, whose dynamics for the squeezing case are given by $\ev{N} = (\ma^2 + \mb^2)\cosh(2 |m| \chi^0) - 2 \ma \mb \sinh(2 |m| \chi^0)$.
 In the case of a single $J$ mode, the number operator is proportional to the GFT volume operator $V$, whose expectation value is identified with the classical volume element, hence in previous literature $\ev{N} \propto a^3$.
-The expectation value of the energy-momentum tensor component $\T^{aa}_0$, leading to \eqref{eq:jTident}, is in fact proportional to the expectation value of the number operator in this case; hence our expression for $a^4$ is proportional to the one derived in previous literature for $a^3$.
-Agreement with general relativity (with one massless scalar field) at late times only requires that $H=(\log a)'$ should go to a constant, which is compatible with identifying $\ev{N}$ with any power of $a$.
+For our choice of state in the saddle-point approximation, the expectation value of the energy-momentum tensor component $\T^{aa}_0$, leading to \eqref{eq:jTident}, is in fact proportional to the expectation value of the number operator; hence our expression for $a^4$ is proportional to the one derived in previous literature for $a^3$.
+Within our simplifying assumptions this result would suggest that the physical picture of Planck-scale quanta of fixed volume whose total number is proportional to the total volume of space is not correct; rather, the relation $\ev{N}\propto a^4$ following from our new proposal suggests that the number of fundamental GFT degrees of freedom being excited grows more rapidly with the effective macroscopic scale factor $a$ than the classical volume which is proportional to $a^3$.

+Notice that this mismatch in the power of $a$ identified with the particle number does not affect the agreement of the Friedmann equation with general relativity (with one massless scalar field) at late times; this agreement only requires that $H=(\log a)'$ should go to a constant, which is compatible with identifying $\ev{N}$ with any power of $a$.
 (The GFT Friedmann equation could also have an additional $\frac{1}{\ev{N}}$ term as in \cite{Gielen:2020fgi}, which disappears here due to the normal ordering procedure we impose.)
 In our case, $m$ can be fixed to $m^2 = \frac{2}{3} \kappa$ to reproduce the Friedmann equation of general relativity with a single massless scalar field in the large volume limit, which is consistent with all previous literature.
 The only change is in the numerical factor needed in the identification of $m$ and $\kappa$.